 Prior to joining Annenberg, Edward received a B.A. in East Asian Area Studies with a minor in Music Industry from the University of Southern California.
-Here, his work focused on a critique of South Korean neo-liberalism manifest in its contemporary lookist social fabric further proliferated by its burgeoning cosmetic surgery industry.
 He has also, since then, been active as a music producer, sound engineer, and DJ.